jake-knerr/cogent/README.md

 #### Views can make changes to the store and react to changes to the store.

+Since parent views are added before child views, it is possible to subscribe to store changes so that parent views react to state changes before child views.

 #### Components do not need to know anything about their parent component.

 #### All component names are nounal.